open/close all folders

 - I Need a Freaking Drink: The only thing they can do to pass the time is drink; their Barbie Doll Anatomy prevents them from other fun alternatives.

-- No Sex Allowed: Daly has prevented this by removing their genitals.
+- No Sex Allowed: Daly has enforced this by removing their genitals.
 It's implied he also invokes this trope because of his stunted sexuality.

 - Trapped in Another World